Don't use not-even-wrong arguments!

 (The conversation about perspective continues.)

-- Because it's low-effort, it is rude.
+- Because using not-even-wrong arguments is low-effort, it is rude.

-- It deeply poisons the discussion.
+- Using not-even-wrong arguments deeply poisons the discussion.
 The endless not-even-wrong arguments made by Flat-Earthers might make it look to a layman that there are many things which are easier to explain if you assume the Earth is flat than if you assume the Earth is round.
 In reality, there seems to be precisely one such thing: the sunbeams appearing to converge (It's easier to assume the Sun is close than to explain away the optical illusion.).
 Compared to a dozen of observations we can make in everyday life which are easier to explain if you assume the Earth is round than if you assume it is flat.

 B: If the Earth is flat, how it is that we can see different